-What: With a lovely outdoor patio boasting a few of the trail you just hopped off of, Trolley Car Cafe is a trustworthy spot for lighter bites like smoothies and salads as well as interesting takes on sandwiches like the Salmon Cheesesteak.
+What: With a lovely outdoor patio boasting a view of the trail you just hopped off of, Trolley Car Cafe is a trustworthy spot for lighter bites like smoothies and salads as well as interesting takes on sandwiches, like the salmon cheesesteak.

 Le Bus East Falls